 MONO, LEFT only, and RIGHT only modes, and as a balance control in STE-REO mode.
-This feature is activated for a given channel by pressing the channel's SET button.
+This feature is activated for a given channel by pressing and holding the channel's A/B button.
 To easily set the PAN to center, you can press the control twice in rapid succession, like double-clicking a mouse button.
 You may also adjust PAN by clicking and dragging the PAN position indicator on the Input Tab.